Chunyu-Lin-bjtu/autoware-wiki/Home.md

 ### Can I contribute to the Autoware project?

 Yes, of course.
-Please consider joining [The Autoware Foundation](https://www.autoware.org).
+Please join [The Autoware Foundation](https://www.autoware.org)!